 - Interest on unpaid taxes: If AMT is applicable but not paid, interest will be levied under sections 234A, 234B, and 234C.

-- Penalties for failure to file returns: Non-filing income tax returns can result in penalties.
+- Penalties for failure to file returns: Non-filing of income tax returns can result in penalties.

 Section 115JC ensures that non-corporate taxpayers contribute a minimum amount of tax, even when they claim various exemptions and deductions.
 Understanding how to calculate and apply the AMT is essential for effective tax planning and compliance.
 Ensure you seek professional advice to optimize your tax situation and avoid common pitfalls.